oddbird/oddsite/content/2017/06/27/susy3.rst

 it was one of the first open-source CSS libraries that our industry started using en-masse.
 That's how I remember things, at least.
-I had just quit my day job as junior print designer to start freelancing.
+I had just quit my day job as a junior print designer to start freelancing.
 A year later, I joined forces with `Carl`_ and then `Jonny`_ to form OddBird.